NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## annotations in /eml/annotations

+The `annotations` element contains a list of annotations defining precise semantic statements for parts of a resource.
+It is nested under the `eml` root element.
+An annotation represents a precisely-defined semantic statement that applies to the resource.
+This semantic statement is used to associate precise semantics with a particular element in the EML document.

+The `annotations` element contains a set of `annotation` elements.
+Each `annotation` element has a `references` attribute that points to the `id` attribute of the element being annotated.
+The id of the element being annotated is listed in the `references` attribute, and must point to a unique id within the EML document.
+In the semantic statement, the subject is implicitly the id that is referenced.
+Each annotation also consists of a `propertyURI` element and `valueURI` element that respectively define a property and value (object) that apply to the resource.
+The associated labels can be used to display the statement in a more readable format to users.
+Each URI should resolve to a controlled vocabulary that provides a definition, relationships to other terms, and multiple labels for displaying the statement.

 - describe how a `references` attribute (of the annotation element) points to the `id` of the subject of the annotation
 - describe the propertyURI and valueURI elements in the annotation, the label attributes of these elements, and the content of these elements